img

 Harley Quinn’s insight, simultaneously vulnerable and analytical, challenges Arthur's worldview and, in turn, shifts our understanding of his psyche.
 Their twisted love story, born from shared madness, offers a narrative core that speaks volumes on isolation and infatuation.

+VII.
 Visual and Aesthetic Choices

 "Folie à Deux" maintains a distinctive visual aesthetic reminiscent of the noir genre.
 The film’s cinematography captures the chiaroscuro of Gotham – layers of both shadow and light.
 It turns the sinister into the sublime, contrasting the stark, dingy hallways of Arkham against the vibrant fantasy musical numbers.